wjs09211/YEEasy_Portal/README.md

 yee -g 60 down # Show class grage which below 60 (fail) yee -g 90 up # Show class grage which above 90
 ```
+**yee -g -u** Upload your grade to YeePortal server. you can select anonymous or no anonymous.

+**yee -g -r** Show your rank in YeePortal server.

+If you want to look your class rank in Yuan Ze University, you need to paid 10 NTD.
+We write this function to save your money.